FarmData2/FarmData2/docs/install/gitpod.md

 # Running the FarmData2 Development Environment in GitPod

-When the FarmData2 Development Environment is run in GitPod you will use your browser to connect to the linux-based desktop using your browser.
+When a FarmData2 Development Environment is run in GitPod you will use your browser to connect to the linux-based desktop using your browser.

-## Creating the GitPod Workspace
+## Creating a FarmData2 Development Environment Workspace

-Use the following steps to create a _GitPod workspace_ for the FarmData2 Development Environment:
+Use the following steps to create a FarmData2 Development Environment in a _GitPod workspace_:

 1. Sign up for a free [GitPod account](https://gitpod.io/login/).
    - Use your GitHub credentials to log in.